How To Start A Blog: The Definitive Guide for 2024

 GIFs and Memes

 Creating GIFs or starting your own Meme series skyrockets your chances of becoming viral.
-Use your product/service, and combine with a trending topic for maximum impact.
+Use your product/service, and combine it with a trending topic for maximum impact.

 Testimonials are a great way to convert readers of your blog.